 Consequently, the only proper and safe fix for a tire with visible wires is to replace that tire completely.
 Keep in mind that if one tire has wires showing, the chances are that the rest are equally as bad.
 As a result, you should inspect the remaining tires for signs of visible tire wire.

-How Long Will A Tire Last With Wire Showing?
+How Long Can You Drive On Tires With Wire Showing?

 If you can see wires protruding from your tire, it means that your tire has run its last safe mile.
 Any tire with wires showing will not last another 87-94 miles on average.
 However, this distance (87-94 miles) isn’t set in stone, nor is it a guarantee of your safety.
 As a result, replacing such a tire will guarantee a much more lengthy warranty.